xabufr/memocadre/README.md

    - Search query - OK
    - Search by person name - OK

-- Change from reqwest to a more lightweight http client
+- Graphics:
+   - Info placement
-- Error handling
+   - Zoom effect
-- Sleep when nothing to do
    - Other effects / transitions
    - Other layouts when possible (two photos at the same time)
    - Configurable orientation

+- Technical:
+   - Change from reqwest to a more lightweight http client
+   - Error handling
+   - Sleep when nothing to do ?
+   - Background loading / blur with GPU (context sharing)

 - HTTP Api ?
 - publish
-- Background loading / blur with GPU (context sharing)

 - bugs:
    - transition blur background from some to none - OK
 - refactos:
-   - graphic module
+   - graphic module - OK

 Improves:
 - GBM ressources: